lexnederbragt/INF-BIOx121/Assembly/practicals/03_Mapping_reads_to_an_assembly.md

 * Why isn't the mean of the distribution a useful metric for the mate pair library?

+Advanced: read in the mate pair assembly instead.
+Try changing values so that you allow inserts to be up to 6000 bp long.
+What is the insert size for the mate pair data set?

 ### Visualising the assembly in a genome browser
 For this part, we will use Integrative Genomics Viewer (IGV), a genome browser